flavienbwk/book-devops/eng/README.md

 #### DAST

-_Dynamic Application Security Testing_ (DAST), or "Dynamic Security Testing of Applications" in French, is an analysis technique that focuses on detecting vulnerabilities in a running application.
+_Dynamic Application Security Testing_ (DAST), is an analysis technique that focuses on detecting vulnerabilities in a running application.

 Essentially, it's an automated _black box_ intrusion test that identifies potential vulnerabilities attackers might exploit once the software is in production.
 These vulnerabilities can be SQL injections, _Cross-Site Scripting_ (XSS) attacks, or issues with authentication mechanisms.